-To Unmerge the cells in Excel, we have to access the Merge & Center’s drop-down which is available in under Alignment section of Home menu ribbon.
+To Unmerge the cells in Excel, we have to access the Merge & Center’s drop-down, which is available in under the Alignment section of the Home menu ribbon.
 First, select the cells which we need to unmerge and then select the option Unmerge Cells under Merge & Center list.
-This will unmerge the cells but the value which is merged cells will be placed only in first cells of the selection.
-Also, to unmerge the cells we can directly click on Merge & Center option itself after selecting the cells which we want to unmerge.
+This will unmerge the cells, but the merged value will be placed only in the first cells of the selection.
+Also, to unmerge the cells, we can directly click on Merge & Center option itself after selecting the cells which we want to unmerge.

-In Microsoft excel we can find the unmerge option under the Home menu Alignment group section “Merge & center” drop down box which is shown in the below screenshot.
+In Microsoft Excel, we can find the unmerge option under the Home menu Alignment group section “Merge & center” drop-down box, shown in the screenshot below.

-In Microsoft excel we have several shortcut keys for all function.
-For unmerging the cells excel also has a keyboard shortcut key.
+In Microsoft Excel, we have several shortcut keys for all functions.
+For unmerging, the cells Excel also has a keyboard shortcut key.